 In smoothies you can use any kind of milk, water, coconut water or even herbal teas to create deliciously healthy smoothie recipes.
 For most people, plantbased milk combines best with fruits and vegetables in the stomach and is easier to digest than more calorie-rich, dairy-based options.
 Almond, hemp, and coconut milks work best for people with IBS, dairy allergies or sensitivities.
 Other alternatives include cashew, oat and soy milk, all of which have some health benefits.

-Almond milk: is great for veggies and fruity recipes and won't ferment in your tummy like dairy options can.
+almond milk: is great for veggies and fruity recipes and won't ferment in your tummy like dairy options can.

-Coconut milk: another great replacement for dairy milk and easily digested if you want a thick consistency and a rich, creamy texture.
+coconut milk: another great replacement for dairy milk and easily digested if you want a thick consistency and a rich, creamy texture.
 Blends well with most recipes.

-Coconut water: a nutrient dense water extracted from young coconuts and a liquid that goes well with just about everything!
+coconut water: a nutrient dense water extracted from young coconuts and a liquid that goes well with just about everything!

-Cow's milk: if you are not sensitive, best combined with berries, greens and healthy fats
+cow's milk: if you are not sensitive, best combined with berries, greens and healthy fats

-Oat milk: an easy-to-digest, low-fat, low-sugar milk that also provide healthy fibre and a creamy flavour.
+oat milk: an easy-to-digest, low-fat, low-sugar milk that also provide healthy fibre and a creamy flavour.
 Works well with most recipes, loading with avocado can be calorie rich.

-Soy milk: higher in protein than other plantbased milks, soy is great option if you are sensitive to dairy or vegan.
+soy milk: higher in protein than other plantbased milks, soy is great option if you are sensitive to dairy or vegan.
 It works well with most fruits and veggies.

 Dairy milk is tasty, there is no denying that.
 However its also very calorie-rich and contains on of the one food group that can be hard to digest.
 Milk requires the stomach to release specific enzymes to digest it.
 When combined with fruits and vegetables, dairy can ferment and cause digestive issues such as bloating, wind, or irritate IBS and the bowel.
 For this reason, I recommend using plantbased milk options over dairy in your smoothies.